NickyMeuleman/scrapyard/book/README.md

 Source code for the book
 https://github.com/rust-lang/book

+## 1. Getting Started

 ## 1.2.
 Hello, World!

 2 steps to running a program written in Rust:

 1. compiling the source code.
 2. running the resulting executable file.